micah-jaffe/maze-runner/README.md

 * Start the game and understand the instructions
 * View an explanation of the algorithms used
-* First-person freely navigate the maze free of bugs or glitches
+* Freely navigate the maze in first-person POV without bugs or glitches
 * View a map with:
   * Already explored terrain visible
   * Unexplored terrain invisible